Danish language: Prosody

 A pitch trace of the sentence Håndboldspil er meget belastende 'Handball playing is very demanding'.

 Danish is characterized by a prosodic feature called stød (lit. 'thrust').
 This is a form of laryngealization or creaky voice.
 Some sources have described it as a glottal stop, but this is a very infrequent realization, and today phoneticians consider it a phonation type or a prosodic phenomenon.
 The occurrence is also dependent on stress, and some varieties also realize it primarily as a tone.
-The stød has phonemic status, since it serves as the sole distinguishing feature of words with different meanings in minimal pairs such as bønder ("peasants") with stød, versus bønner ("beans") without stød.
+The stød has phonemic status, since it serves as the sole distinguishing feature of words with different meanings in minimal pairs such as bønder 'peasants' with stød, versus bønner 'beans' without stød.
 The distribution of stød in the vocabulary is related to the distribution of the common Scandinavian pitch accents found in most dialects of Norwegian and Swedish.

-Stress is phonemic and distinguishes words such as billigst //ˈbilisd// "cheapest" and bilist //biˈlisd// "car driver".
+Stress is phonemic and distinguishes words such as billigst //ˈbilisd// 'cheapest' and bilist //biˈlisd// 'car driver'.

 Intonation reflects the stress group, sentence type and prosodic phrase.
 In Copenhagen Standard Danish, the pitch pattern reaches its lowest peak within the stress group on the stressed syllable followed by its highest peak on the following unstressed syllable, after which it declines gradually until the next stress group.

 In interaction, pitch can mark e.g. the end of a story and turn-taking.

 Grammar

 Similarly to the case of English, modern Danish grammar is the result of a gradual change from a typical Indo-European dependent-marking pattern with a rich inflectional morphology and relatively free word order, to a mostly analytic pattern with little inflection, a fairly fixed SVO word order and a complex syntax.
-Some traits typical of Germanic languages persist in Danish, such as the distinction between irregularly inflected strong stems inflected through ablaut or umlaut (i.e. changing the vowel of the stem, as in the pairs tager/tog ("takes/took") and fod/fødder ("foot/feet")) and weak stems inflected through affixation (such as elsker/elskede "love/loved", bil/biler "car/cars").
+Some traits typical of Germanic languages persist in Danish, such as the distinction between irregularly inflected strong stems inflected through ablaut or umlaut (i.e. changing the vowel of the stem, as in the pairs tager/tog 'takes/took' and fod/fødder 'foot/feet' and weak stems inflected through affixation, such as elsker/elskede 'love/loved' and bil/biler 'car/cars'.
 Vestiges of the Germanic case and gender system are found in the pronoun system.
 Typical for an Indo-European language, Danish follows accusative morphosyntactic alignment.
 Danish distinguishes at least seven major word classes: verbs, nouns, numerals, adjectives, adverbs, articles, prepositions, conjunctions, interjections and onomatopoeia.

 Nouns

 Nouns are inflected for number (singular vs. plural) and definiteness, and are classified into two grammatical genders.
 Only pronouns inflect for case, and the previous genitive case has become an enclitic.
 A distinctive feature of the Nordic languages, including Danish, is that the definite articles, which also mark noun gender, have developed into suffixes.
-Typical of Germanic languages plurals are either irregular or "strong" stems inflected through umlaut (i.e. changing the vowel of the stem) (e.g. fod/fødder "foot/feet", mand/mænd "man/men") or "weak" stems inflected through affixation (e.g. skib/skibe "ship/ships", kvinde/kvinder "woman/women").
+Typical of Germanic languages plurals are either irregular or "strong" stems inflected through umlaut, i.e. changing the vowel of the stem (e.g. fod/fødder 'foot/feet', mand/mænd 'man/men'), or regular or "weak" stems inflected through affixation (e.g. skib/skibe 'ship/ships', kvinde/kvinder 'woman/women').